Court rejects Najib’s bid to pay RM500,000 bail in instalments

 He also said the accused had been charged repeatedly, but that should not be a privilege for him to extend the bail from other cases to this case.

-“I respectfully request the court not to exceed the defence request to release the accused with no bail,” he said.
+“I respectfully request the court not to accede to the defence request to release the accused with no bail,” he said.

-“RM5.5 million is in my client’s shoulder,” he said adding Najib had already paid the amount.
+“RM5.5 million is on my client’s shoulder,” he said adding Najib had already paid the amount.

-Until today, Najib, 65, has been charged for the fifth time and was slapped with 39 charges altogether, including today’s charge.
+As of yesterday, Najib, 65, has been charged five times and slapped with 39 charges